 A recent quantitative meta-analysis of 88 scientific publications investigating 286 paired stressor effects in freshwater ecosystems (Jackson et al. 2016) showed that 56% of the combined effects were antagonistic, while only 28% were synergistic and 19% additive (see the 24/09/2015 Freshwater blog “Ecological surprises: why multiple stressors in freshwaters may cancel each other out”).

-The multi-stress effects highly depend on which response variable is investigated (and ecosystem type and stressors involved).
+Multi-stress effects depend greatly on which response variable is investigated, and the ecosystem type and stressors involved.
 A possible explanation for more antagonistic responses by freshwater biota to stressors is that the inherent greater environmental variability of smaller aquatic ecosystems fosters greater potential for acclimation and co-adaptation to multiple stressors.
 These antagonistic interactions were found rather for functional than structural metrics (the latter, e.g. diversity, were mostly additive) supporting the hypothesis of 'functional compensation‘ of stressor effects (see hereafter).

 Functional groups and ecological guilds